llttlltt/dotfiles/README.md

     - [ ] Turn on timezone support
     - [ ] Show events in year view
     - [ ] Show week numbers
+- [ ] Ensure "MesloLGS NF" font is installed by Dotbot.